2016 Joint Annual Meeting of Middle States Division of American Association of Geographers and the Pennsylvania Geographical Society

-Students are encouraged to enter the paper contest or the Elaine F. Bosowski poster contest and cash awards are presented to the best graduate and undergraduate student papers, maps or posters displayed at the annual meeting.
-Any graduate or undergraduate student who is registered and presenting at the PGS meeting is eligible to compete in the student paper competition if they choose.
-However, students must be available to present their papers or posters on Friday.
-Separate competitions will be held for graduate and undergraduate students.
-Students may enter the paper or poster contest simply by checking the appropriate box on the registration form when registering for the conference.
-For more information, please visit the PGS website: http://www.thepgs.org/studentawards
+Students are encouraged to enter the paper contest, sponsored by MSD-AAG or the Elaine F. Bosowski map/poster contest sponsored by PGS.
+Cash awards are presented to the best graduate and undergraduate student papers, maps or posters displayed at the annual meeting.
+Any graduate or undergraduate student who is registered and presenting at the meeting is eligible to compete in the student competitions if they choose.
+Separate competitions will be held for graduate and undergraduate students (Student status is as of May 1, 2016).
+Students may enter the paper or map/poster contest simply by checking the appropriate box on the registration form when registering for the conference.

 All meals will be held at the Blair County Convention Center.
 At the Friday banquet, the PGS will be handing out their annual awards, followed by a guest speaker.
 This year's guest speaker is Dr. Mark Bonta from Penn State Altoona.
 The MSDAAG will be giving out their annual awards at the the Saturday luncheon, and Dr. Sarah Bednarz, past president of the American Association of Geographers (AAG), will be the guest speaker.
 Note that the luncheon is free for all registered students!